MasoniteFramework/docs/middleware.md

 ## Getting Started

 Middleware classes are placed inside the `app/http/middleware`  by convention but can be placed anywhere you like.
-All middleware are just classes that take in a request and contain a `before` method or an `after` method.
+All middleware are just classes that contain a `before` method and/or an `after` method.

 There are four types of middleware in total: